How to Create a Linux Launcher for the XAMPP Control Panel

 Hold down CTRL and hit S to save the file, or save it from the drop-down file menu.
 Close the text editor, but keep in mind that you might have to go back to it later.
 Now issue the command sudo chmod +x ~/.local/share/applications/xampp-control-panel.desktop to make it executable.

-Head over to Dash and try launching it, or if you’re not using Unity check it with whatever applications launch or desktop icon system you’re using.
-More than likely you’ll be asked for your password when you start it.
+Head over to Dash and try launching it.
+If you’re not using Unity, check it with whichever application launcher or desktop icon system you’re using.
+More than likely, you’ll be asked for your password when you start it.

 Method 2: Ironing Out Wrinkles in XAMPP

-If everything worked, then you don’t need to proceed.
-Sometimes nothing will happen after creating a file like this.
-If that’s the case, then try running gksu python /opt/lampp/share/xampp-control-panel/xampp-control-panel.py from the CLI and check any error messages.
-You might get a message that reads something like “Error importing pygtk2 and pygtk2-libglade,” which can be fixed by installing python-libglade dependencies.
-Install them with the sudo apt-get install python-glade2 command.
+If everything has worked, you don’t need to proceed.
+Sometimes, nothing may happen after creating a file like this.
+If that’s the case, try running gksu python /opt/lampp/share/xampp-control-panel/xampp-control-panel.py from the CLI and check for any error messages.
+You might receive a message that reads something like “Error importing pygtk2 and pygtk2-libglade,” which can be fixed by installing python-libglade dependencies.
+You can install them with the sudo apt-get install python-glade2 command.

 It’s even possible to point to two separate additional icons.
 While en_US was used in the example, this could be replaced to match any local language.
 It might not even be necessary in the coding.